 Regulations, plans and procedures adopted by the County apply to all utility-scale projects regardless of size or approval pathway.
 While this guidance refers to the linked documents below, it is not meant to replace them.

-Multiple provisions of the Unified Development Ordinance (UDO) including Amendments affect this process.
-Refer also to Part 3, Step 2 of this webpage guidance.
+Multiple provisions of the Unified Development Ordinance (UDO) including Amendments affect the utility scale solar approval and permitting process.
+In additinon to the documents described below, refer also to Part 3, Step 2 of this webpage guidance for information on Conditional Use Permit or Rezoning to the RE district.

-Supplemental Conditions (8.1.23.BB), which are part of the UDO, address the many phases of a solar project, including but not limited to pre-construction, construction, operation and maintenance, and decommissioning and site restoration.
-Refer to the linked document and Part 4 of this online guidance for more information.
+Supplemental Conditions (8.1.24.DD), which are part of the UDO, address the many phases of a solar project, including but not limited to pre-construction, construction, operation and maintenance, and decommissioning and site restoration.
+Refer to the linked document (an excerpt of the UDO) and Part 4 of this online guidance for more information.

-Johnson County 2018 Comprehensive Plan including the Future Land Use Map.
+Johnson County 2018 Comprehensive Plan and the 2024 Mid-Term Update to the Plan including the Future Land Use Map.
 The Johnson County 2018 Comprehensive Plan includes key issues and priorities as well as goals, strategies and actions for natural resource protection, agricultural protection, and renewable energy use including utility scale solar and wind.
 Conformance with the Comprehensive Plan guides decision-making on zoning applications.
-See Volume 3 for the most current updates.
+See Volume 3 (2024 Mid-Term Update) for the most current updates.

-In addition, for proposals located within two (2) miles of any city: applicants may be required to get official comment or waiver to comment from the city council or its duly authorized representative before the Johnson County approving authority will hear the request.
+For proposals located within two (2) miles of any city, applicants may be required to get official comment or waiver to comment from the city council or its duly authorized representative before the Johnson County approving authority will hear the request.
 Please refer to the appropriate fringe area agreement here.

 Part 3: Application Process Overview